lvneeee/vuoncuaviet/content/Knowledge_Garden/SQL/GROUP_BY.md

 ---

-## Some notes when using GROUP BY

-- All columns in SELECT (except aggregate functions) must be in GROUP BY
-- Use WHERE only to filter data before grouping
-- Create indexes for columns frequently used in GROUP BY to improve performance

----

-## Common mistakes I made (and how to fix them)
+# Common mistakes and how to fix them

-### **Forgetting to include columns in GROUP BY**
+### Forgetting to include columns in GROUP BY
 ```sql
 -- Wrong:
 SELECT customer_name, city, COUNT(order_id)